Mychhh/Mychhh/README.md

 ## Hi there 👋

-I'm **Michael**, aspiring **Web Developer**.
+I'm **Michael**, aspiring **Software Developer**.

 [![GitHub Mychhh](https://img.shields.io/github/followers/Mychhh?label=follow&style=social)](https://github.com/Mychhh)

-I am an aspiring Web Developer.
+I am an aspiring Software Developer.
 I have always had a passion for technology and the way it can change the world.
-I am excited to learn and grow as a developer and to be able to use my skills to create innovative and user-friendly websites and applications.
+I am excited to learn and grow as a developer and to be able to use my skills to create innovative and user-friendly software and applications.

 ---